chrlutz/apt-repos/docs/Configuration.md

         repo_descriptionN
     ]

-Each *repo_description* describes the properties of a repository which might contain multiple suites. *repo_descriptions* are interpreted by apt-repos as a comfort layer to reduce configuration effort.
-This means that a *repo_description* is used as a kind of template to auto generate *suite_descriptions* in the background.
+Each *repo_description* describes the properties of a repository which might contain multiple suites. *repo_descriptions* are interpreted by apt-repos as a convenient layer to reduce configuration effort.
+This means that a *repo_description* is used as a kind of template to auto generate (invisible) *suite_descriptions* in the background.

 As in *.suites*-files, the **order** in which *repo_descriptions* are defined is important as well (see above).
 For suites derived from *repo_description*s, the following rules are applied: